jurisgalang/named-parameters/README.md

     require 'named-parameters/module'

-Then mix-in the `NamedParameters` module into the class of your choice, for
+-- then mix-in the `NamedParameters` module into the class of your choice, for
 example:

     class FooBar